Visiting Longmead Stadium

 Hastings Line two trains an hour

-Maidstone, Strood and North Kent one train an hour
+Maidstone, Strood and connections to/from North Kent one train an hour

-Redhill and connections to Brighton(Southern) one train an hour
+Redhill with connections to/from Gatwick Airport,Sussex Coast, Southern and Thameslink one train an hour

 Longmead Stadium is approximately a mile and a half (45/50 minutes’ walk) from the station.

 There is a taxi rank at the station (turn right on exit).
 A cab ride is about 10 minutes.